Texiwill/aac-lib/README.md

 A set of scripts to import OVA/OVFs into vCenter/vSphere en masse using a configuration file of simple key value pairs.
 There are two scripts, the govc script is incomplete.
-I found too much missing, so wrote and expanded the same script using ovftool.
+I found too much missing, so wrote and expanded the same script using ovftool directly.

 ## HTML5